KoaLaYT/Cracking-The-Code-Interview-Question/docs/01-Arrays-And-Strings.md

 📝 Reminder:

 -   If the inputs are raw `C` strings, we shouldn't use `strlen` to get their lengths, for one string maybe be extremely long, and we just want to know if their lengths' difference is larger than 2!

+### 6. String Compression

+> Implement a method to perform basic string compression using the counts of repeated characters.
+For example, the string `aabcccccaaa` would become `a2blc5a3`.
+If the "compressed" string would not become smaller than the origin string, your method should return the origin string.

+🔨 Failed to consider:

+-   Not thinking calculate the compressed length first.
+It can make the string has exact size it needs, maybe more suitable for its compression purpose.